Lwandle plate

 Lwandle and its neighboring plates are shown.
 This figure is simplified, modified from Stamps et al. 2008.

-The Lwandle plate is one of three tectonic microplates, along with the Rovuma plate and Victoria plate, that make up the African plate with the Somali plate and the Nubian plate.
+The Lwandle plate is one of three tectonic microplates, along with the Rovuma plate and Victoria plate, that make up the African plate.
 Its discovery is very recent, so the velocity of the plate is neither well known nor well understood.
 Many experiments are ongoing to quantify this.
 The Lwandle plate lies between 30°E and 50°E, sharing a boundary with the Nubian, Somali, and Antarctic plates.

 The Lwandle plate is largely oceanic, lying off the southeast coast of Africa.
 It is currently believed that the southern part of Madagascar forms part of the Lwandlean plate, with one of the plate boundaries cutting through the island.